yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/3_Deploy_Defender_Onboarding_Package.md

 If you don't see these menus, it's possible you don't have sufficient permissions in Defender.
 Please refer to this document to verify your access.
 ![image alt](https://github.com/yujiaoMSFT/mde-temp/blob/c2241e2fa4df4f6a4ca655f2cb7270106de7378b/images/macOS/MDE-Download-OnboardingPackage1.png)

 7. Extract the zip file.
-If you are using Windows, right click the file in the file explorere and select **Extract all**.
+If you are using Windows, right click the file in the file explorer and select **Extract all**.
 (We will use extracted file at next step)

 ## Step 2: Deploy the Microsoft Defender for Endpoint onboarding package for MacOS